 The good news is that you can receive help with both as a range of financial help is available.

 A Tuition Fee is what you pay to cover the cost of your course.
-This is now a deferred payment and so you won't have to pay a penny back until you graduate and start earning over £25,000 a year.
-For more information on your Tuition Fees, please visit our Student Finance pages
+This is now a deferred payment and so you won't have to pay a penny back until you graduate and start earning over £26,575 a year (from 6th of April 2020).
+For more information on your Tuition Fees, please visit our Student Finance pages.

 The good news is that according to research the cost of living in Bangor is much lower than in many other parts of the UK.
-For instance Bangor is one of the top four most economical places to study in the UK according to a survey published in The Independent.
+For instance, Bangor has been ranked 1st in the UK for the most affordable in the UK for students, according to Totally Money (2019).

 At Bangor you can also apply for various Bangor University scholarships and bursaries which could help with your living costs.
 View our Scholarships and Bursaries page in Student Finance for more information.

 You may also be eligible, depending on your individual circumstances, for financial support including: